 The Melton methodology enables 4000 year old texts to speak to a 21st century world.

-Discover a comprehensive text-based curriculum that is interactive, empowering
+Discover a comprehensive text-based curriculum that is interactive, empowering and non-prescriptive.

 Melton relies on the generosity of donors to remain affordable, viable and sustainable.
 See a list of current donors here.
 Click here to donate.

 “In receiving the Florence Melton Award, Cape Town’s Melton has established itself as a global centre of excellence.
 [Director] Viv Anstey’s achievements now serve as a benchmark for our other Melton directors in the United States, Canada, the UK and Australia.”

 Dr Jonathan Mirvis, Melton International Director

 “Cape Town’s success lies in two areas The exceptional quality and dedication of the Melton faculty, Jeremy Wanderer, Esther Maizels, Ronnie Gotkin, Yoni Hoffman Wanderer, Aviva Laskov and now Bryan Opert who are handpicked for the courses they teach; and, the other feature of excellence is the depth and breadth of Melton’s academic curriculum.
 It has made an important mark on Jewish learning in the city.”

 Viv Anstey, Director of Melton School in Cape Town

 I am impressed by what Melton has brought to Cape Town.
 After sharing the Cape Town context to the directors and staff, he pledged Telfed’s commitment to work with Melton to bridge Israel and Cape Town through education.

 Sidney Shapiro, Director of Telfed, The South African Zionist Federation